-To both tackle potentially criminal behavior and decrease customer friction, a number of solutions and techniques to identify users with partially occluded faces are proposed under a collective moniker OFR — Occluded Facial Recognition.
+To both tackle potentially criminal behavior and decrease customer friction that can arise from facial occlusion, a number of solutions and techniques under the moniker OFR — Occluded Facial Recognition — are being tested.
+Many of these solutions are based on passive liveness detection.

 Influence of Occlusion on Face Recognition